svanderburg/dysnomia/README.md

 * `wrapper`.
 Wraps the `bin/wrapper` activation script inside the component into a [systemd](http://www.freedesktop.org/wiki/Software/systemd) or init.d job and activates or deactivates it.
+* `sysvinit-script` activates or deactivates a sysvinit script

 Configuration of the process and wrapper modules
 ------------------------------------------------